lixinhe4090/External_crosshair/README.md

   March 23, 2025：
   --Fixed: Due to game reasons, the mouse is centered, and the Windows layer logic is started when firing, resulting in the game screen being overwritten and unable to fire

-  --Added: Added a new shortcut command: Ctrl+W, you can use this shortcut to quickly close the program (only for Windows)
+  --Added: Added a new shortcut command: Ctrl+W, you can use this shortcut to quickly close the program (only for Windows)😊

   Note: You can't change the name of the program, because the only condition to close the program is to make the name of the program "External_crosshair.exe"